 Section 4.3: Election of Directors.
 The Voting and Election Policy, as adopted and amended by the Board of Directors, shall govern the selection of Directors, Officers and Committee/Council members as well as procedures for voting by and for Directors, Officers, Committee/Council Members and Members of Lamaze International.

 A: Regular Term.
 At-Large Directors shall be elected for a four-year term, and serve until successor Directors are duly elected and take office.
 Board Officers shall serve as Directors by virtue of their office, and, therefore, are voting, ex-officio Directors for as long as they serve as Board Officers.

 B: Limitation of Terms.

 A: Regular.
-The Board of Directors shall hold at least two (2) meetings per year — one such meeting to be held no more than three (3) days before or after the close of the Annual Meeting (this meeting will be considered the “Annual Board Meeting”).
+The Board of Directors shall hold at least two (2) meetings per year — one such meeting to be held near the close of the Annual Member Business Meeting (this meeting will be considered the “Annual Board Meeting”).

 B: Special.
-Meetings of the Board of Directors, other than regular meetings required by Section 5.5: A, may be called at the discretion of the President and shall be called upon written request to the President by at least six (6) Directors.
+Special Meetings of the Board of Directors, may be called by the President or by any Director upon the written request of at least six (6) Directors.

 C: Quorum and Board Action.
 The presence of a majority of the Board of Directors then serving shall constitute a quorum for the transaction of business.
 A majority vote of those Directors present shall decide all questions unless a greater number is required by New York law, the Articles of Incorporation, these bylaws, or by previous vote of the Board of Directors.